- Families being sought

 1. Readiness to adopt

 You are capable of receiving a child in your home.
-This could happen soon after you are approved.

 Children who require adoption often have additional needs that need to be supported.